 Why VideoAmigo uses a "nested and tiered" classification system...

 It’s kind of like the study of biology where you start with Life at the top and get all the way down to Species at the bottom.
 Your dog is part of the canine species, which is part of the Canidae family, on up until you’re looking at the entire Animal Kingdom.

 VideoAmigo has organized social media channels and content like that.
 We have 10 levels of nesting, four of which can be used for free by Creators; the rest are reserved for our strategic brand work.

 Category: Our top-level, broadest classification is called a Category.
-There are only 14 Categories, so they are big and self-evident.
+There are only a handful of Categories, so they are big and self-evident.
 Like Sports, Family Life, House & Home, Music & Technology.
 If you are music channel, this enables you to compare yourself to all music channels.

 Theme: Underneath Categories are Themes.
 It’s still a very broad way of looking at things.
 For example, there are five themes under Sports: Adventure Sports, Traditional/Team Sports, Hunting & Shooting, Outdoor Recreation, Motorsports, Equine Sports, Sporting Goods & Gear.
 If you are a Motorsports channel, you can compare yourself to all Motorsports channels.

 Conversation: Now it starts to get specific and narrow.
 For example, Outdoor Recreation breaks down five ways: Boating, Fishing, Hiking & Wilderness Activities, Lawn Games, and Sledding & Snoeshoeing.